mendix/docs/content/en/docs/appstore/overview/my-marketplace.md

 ### 11.2 Members Tab {#members}

 On this tab, you can enter the email address of a Mendix Platform user from your company and click **Add Member** to add them as a content group member.
-User group members can manage the [content](#group-content) assigned to the group.
+Content group members can manage the [content](#group-content) assigned to the group.

 Once a member is added, you can select their permission level: **Group Member** or **Group Admin**.